Jean de Paris (Boieldieu): History

 The work had its premiere on 4 April 1812 at the Opéra-Comique in Paris and was performed there until 1863.
 The opera was dedicated to the composer André Grétry.
-Jean de Paris was a great success for Boieldieu, who returned to the Parisian opera stage in 1812 with this opera comique after a seven-year stay in Russia.
+Jean de Paris was a great success for Boieldieu, who returned to the Parisian opera stage in 1812 with this opera comique after a seven-year stay in Saint Petersburg.

 In the same year as the premiere in Paris, Jean de Paris was also performed in various German translations in Germany and Austria.
 Ignaz Franz Castelli provided his translation for the Theater am Kärntnertor (Vienna), Ignaz von Seyfried worked for the Theater an der Wien and the translation by Karl Alexander Herklots was staged in Berlin.

 This opera – and its subject matter – enjoyed great popularity, so that as early as 1818 a new setting by Francesco Morlacchi (music) and Felice Romani (libretto) was performed in Milan.
 In 1831, Gaetano Donizetti composed his Gianni di Parigi.
 In 1969, Ernst Gärtner, Arthur Scherle and Siegfried Köhler worked out their new version of John of Paris.